 Organize Your Files

-These simple precautions can save you time and energy in the event of a system failure -- an organized computer is much easier to backup than a computer that has its files scattered all over the hard drive.
+These simple precautions can save you time and energy in the event of a system failure -- an organized computer is much easier to backup than a computer that has its files scattered all over the hard drive, or if your files are saved to your OneDrive folder, you don't have to worry about the loss of your files.

 Do Routine Backups